-Eating one orange covers the daily intake for vitamin C per day.
-They’re refreshing, sweet and sour at the same time, and they make the perfect snack for the day.
+Eating one orange covers the daily intake of vitamin C per day.
+They’re refreshing, sweet, and sour at the same time, and they make the perfect snack for the day.

-They’re also packing potassium and fibers, and they can also normalize the blood pressure.
+They’re also packing potassium and fibers, and they can also normalize blood pressure.

-Pears are packing in fibers as well as E, C, B2, B1, and A vitamins.
-They are the fruit that will help to regulate the blood sugar levels, but also boost the immune system as well as help in lowering the cholesterol levels.
+Pears are packed in fibers as well as E, C, B2, B1, and A vitamins.
+They are the fruit that will help to regulate the blood sugar levels but also boost the immune system as well as help in lowering the cholesterol levels.

-Eat one pear that’s medium-sized and enjoy a delicious that serves a list of benefits, one of them being boosting and improving the digestive system as well.
+Eat one medium-sized pear and enjoy a delicious that serves a list of benefits, one of them being boosting and improving the digestive system.